Local Authorities' Frequently Asked Questions

 Will the data be secure at The Share Foundation premises and on their systems?

 Significant security arrangements are in place, and are independently assessed to ensure that the data supplied is safeguarded and is only used for the stated purpose.
-Only staff of The Share Foundation who are CRB checked will have access to the data.
-The data is held on a secure network in a separate room to and not connected with our general office network and it is only connected to the outside world via a GSi/GCSx connection.
+Only staff of The Share Foundation who are DBS checked will have access to the data.
+The data is held on a secure network which is only available to staff physically located in The Share Foundation office.

 Will the data be shared with anyone other than The Share Foundation?